Electrocisko/Proyecto-ecommerce-v4-Coderhouse/README.md

 # Proyecto-ecommerce-v4-Coderhouse

+Course: Backend Programming

+Commission 31025 Coderhouse

+Professor: Mauricio Espinosa Flores

+Tutor: Carlos Benetti

+Student: Francisco Zuidwijk

-# Coderhouse Backend Course Project
+#  Project

 You will develop the backend of an e-commerce application to be able to sell products in a category of your choice.
 The server will be based on a layered design, oriented to MVC and its code will contain modern programming structures of the powerful ECMAScript language.
 The server format will be a project consisting of a file structure, folders, configurations and a database, ready to run under the Node.js environment.